Kate Cox sought an abortion in Texas. A court said no because she didn’t show her life was in danger

-“These laws reflect the policy choice that the Legislature has made, and the courts must respect that choice,” according to the order from the court, which is made up of nine Republican justices.
+“These laws reflect the policy choice that the Legislature has made, and the courts must respect that choice,” the court’s nine Republican justices said in their ruling late Monday.

-The ruling late Monday sided with the state’s Republican attorney general, who for a week had argued that Cox did not meet that standard despite appeals from her attorneys that her health was deteriorating.
+The state’s Republican attorney general had for a week argued that Cox did not meet the standard for an exception, despite appeals from her attorneys that her health was deteriorating.
 Hours before the order came down, Cox’s attorney said she could no longer wait for the procedure and had already left Texas to get an abortion in another state.

+The decision galled doctors and opponents who say it underscored how, even though such bans allow abortions to save a mother’s life, the laws are vague on how close to death a patient must be to get the procedure.
+Fourteen states have banned abortion at nearly all stages of pregnancy since the U.S. Supreme Court decision last year in Dobbs vs. Jackson Women’s Health, which upended the right to an abortion.

+The outcome in Texas drew condemnation from the White House, which criticized Republican abortion policies and called them out of step.
+“This should never happen in America, period,” President Joe Biden said in a statement Tuesday.

 Texas’ ban is one of the most restrictive in the U.S. and backers of the law say it worked as designed this week, even while acknowledging Cox’s tragic circumstances.

-Rachel Rebouché, an associate dean at the Temple University Beasley School of Law in Philadelphia, said bans were not written in consideration of real-world situations and called the complications faced by Cox and other women in Texas “deeply disturbing.”

-“But they are not surprising,” she said. ‘”This is exactly what we knew would happen in the aftermath of Dobbs.”

-On Tuesday, a day after the Texas Supreme Court denied Cox permission to receive an abortion, there was no reaction from Republicans in Texas who championed the state’s ban.
-The offices of Republican Texas.
+On Tuesday, however, there was no reaction from Republicans in Texas who championed the state’s ban.
+The offices of Texas.
 Gov. Greg Abbott, the state’s GOP lieutenant governor and the House speaker did not return messages seeking comment.

 States with bans in the U.S. have provisions to allow abortion to save the life of the woman.
 There’s a patchwork of policies for other exceptions, including for pregnancies caused by rape or incest.
 In the states with the most restrictive policies, abortion is generally allowed if doctors find it necessary to prevent the pregnant woman from irreversible impairment of a major bodily function — but not to protect her health in other ways, including mental health.